dosbor3/DevelopIT-Full-Stack-Forum/Proposal.md

-# Project Name
-- DevelopIT
-- Full Stack Forum
+# DevelopIT Full Stack Forum

 ## Project Summary
-- The application provides Full Stack Developers and prospective Full Stack Developers the opportunity to join a forum that is related to their specific lesson and subtopic
-- based on selection.
+The application provides Full Stack Developers and prospective Full Stack Developers the opportunity to join a forum that is related to their specific lesson and subtopic based on selection.
 For example, a prospective student is learning to model data using the Sequelize ORM.
-The student will be able to enter a forum that is focused on
-- data modeling using the Sequelize ORM.
+The student will be able to enter a forum that is focused on data modeling using the Sequelize ORM.
 This eliminates the time lost sifting through search engine results.

 ## Developers